Tom Blue: Houston's slaves

 Blue has been said to have runaway just before Houston freed his slaves.
 Houston was said to have conveyed to them Abraham Lincoln's September 1862 Emancipation Proclamation, which would free all enslaved people on January 1, 1863.
 According to the story published in James Haley's Sam Houston, Houston decided to free them immediately.
 However, the Emancipation Proclamation was not announced in Texas until June 1865, Juneteenth.

 Later life

 Blue worked at the Harris County Courthouse, where he met Judge Vasmer.
 He later received a pension from the county.
 He was married on September 2, 1909, to 30-year-old Camille Milton by Judge Vasmer.
-Blue said that he was age 119 at the time.
+Blue said that he was 119 years old at the time.

 He lived in Harris County, Texas most of his life.
 He was a religious man who quoted Biblical scripture and attended church in Harrisburg.
 Blue never learned to read or write.

 Blue died in Harrisburg of old age in July 1910 and was interred at the Harrisburg-Jackson Cemetery.
 He is mentioned on a Texas historical marker as one of the interred African American citizens of Harrisburg.